3ffusi0on/Addicted/README.md

 Addict7ed-to-Xdcc
 =================

-Script to download TV Series fro XDCC server and associated Subtitles.
+Script to download TV Series from XDCC server with associated Subtitles.

+Using http://thesubdb.com/ API to get the subtitles.
+The XDCC server will stay secret in order to protect the owner.